 Darcy Hover - Hellgate Science

-Welcome to the 2018-2019 school year.
-On this page you will find links to upcoming events as well as weekly schedules and assignments for my classes.
-I teach Biology 1 periods 1, 2 and 7 and Wildlife Biology periods 5 and 6.
-You can reach me at email@example.com or my room phone at 728-2400, Ext 6670.
-The best time to reach me is from 3:00 - 3:30.
-I always return phone calls and emails and while I would like to make the initial contact with all parents, it is not feasible to do when I have 100 students.
+Welcome to the 2023-2024 school year.
+I teach Biology periods 2,6, and 7 and Wildlife Biology periods 3 and 5.
+You can reach me at firstname.lastname@example.org or my room phone at 728-2400, Ext 6670.
+The best time to reach me is from 8:00- 8:45 AM.
+Please do not call while I am teaching as I cannot talk with you.
+I always return phone calls and emails and while I would like to make initial contact with parents, it is not feasible to do so when I have 100+ students.
 I welcome parent involvement and you are welcome to visit my classroom any time as long as you give me advance notice.
-I also encourage parents to accompany us on fieldtrips.
+I also encourage parents to accompany us on field trips.

 Class specific information:

-Biology: Students will be most successful when they review terminology and concepts, look for connections and emphasize evidence for claims.
+Biology: Students will be most successful when they review terminology and concepts, look for connections and emphasize evidence-based answers.
 There are many new scientific words that need to be learned to understand the concepts.
-I post my weekly schedule on the board every Monday and verbally review it daily.
+I post my weekly schedule on Google classroom and on the white board every Monday and verbally review it daily.
 Please encourage your son/daughter to write it down or take a picture of it and share it with you or read it weekly on this page.
 The board schedule will be more specific.
 Tests are generally every 3-4 weeks and students know when they are scheduled.
 There is limited extra credit available throughout the semester.
 Please ask your son/daughter what they can do to earn extra credit.
-No extra credit accepted the last 3 weeks of the semester
+No extra credit accepted for the last 3 weeks of the semester

-Wildlife Biology: This is an upper level science class designed to give students scientific knowledge about the field of wildlife management and conservation and be able to apply this knowledge to local and regional issues concerning this field.
-Current Events and collaborative learning are major components of this class.
-I emphasize the importance of using scientific principles in wildlife management and writing quality scientific analyses.
+Wildlife Biology: This is an upper level science class designed to give students a scientific understanding of the field of wildlife management and conservation and be able to apply this knowledge to local and regional issues concerning this field.
+Current events and collaborative learning are major components of this class.
+I emphasize the importance of using scientific principles in wildlife management and technical writing.